bradfordcondon/SNP-Sliding-Windows/Readme.md

 ### ShinyDeploy

 This directory contains everything needed to open a Docker container running a Shiny webapp to display plots.
-To operate, replcae sample data with output of these scripts use the Docker-compose tool
+To operate, replace sample data with output of these scripts use the Docker-compose tool

 ```
 Docker-compose up